 To register your LLC, you will need to file the Certificate of Formation with the Department of State.

 There are two ways to file your Certificate of Formation:

 - Submit a hard copy by mail.

-Option 1: Create or log into your account on the New Hampshire Secretary of State website.
+OPTION 1: Create or log into your account on the New Hampshire QuickStart website.
 After indicating that you are registering a new Limited Liability Company, fill in the required fields and submit.

 - OR -

-Option 2: Download and mail in the Certificate of Formation PDF from the New Hampshire Secretary of State website.
+OPTION 2: Download and mail in the Certificate of Formation PDF to the New Hampshire Department of State.

 State Filing Cost: $100